readthedocs/readthedocs.org/docs/development/design/embed-api.rst

 but recently it started to be used widely (mainly because we created a Sphinx extension).

-The main goal of this document is to design a new version of the Embed API to be more user friendly, make it more stable over time, support documentation pages not hosted at Read the Docs, and remove some quirkiness that makes it hard to maintain and difficult to use.
+The main goal of this document is to design a new version of the Embed API to be more user friendly, make it more stable over time, support embedding content from pages not hosted at Read the Docs, and remove some quirkiness that makes it hard to maintain and difficult to use.

 .. note::